Led Zeppelin to release reunion concert film

 It was the first headline show by the band in 27 years, and according to Cineworld, the cinema chain which will screen the movie in Britain, it was the most over-subscribed gig in history after more than 20 million people applied for 18,000 tickets.

-"It's a unique opportunity to savour what is likely to be Led Zeppelin's final performance," Cineworld said.
+"It's a unique opportunity to savor what is likely to be Led Zeppelin's final performance," Cineworld said.

 The band, one of rock's biggest acts with global album sales estimated at up to 300 million, played 16 songs on the night including hits like "Whole Lotta Love", "Kashmir" and "Stairway to Heaven".